amirali-davari/Nature-Fire-Water-Simulator-Using-Pygame/README.md

 # Nature-Fire-Water-Simulator-Using-Pygame
-Just a fun little project.
-Objects change their group once they collide with another object in another group.
+<h1>Just a fun little project.
+Objects change their group once they collide with another object in another group.</h1>

 Keys:
 Space          --> Pause or resume